Bwhiz/Semiconductor-Energy-Bandgap-ML/README.md

 ### 3.5 Building the model

 We will be using an Extreme gradient Boosted tree (XGBoost), the reason being that XGBoost is based on gradient boosting, which builds models iteratively, combining weak learners (usually decision trees) into a strong predictive model.
-This approach allows XGBoost to capture complex patterns in the data that might be missed by simpler models. it also automatically ranks the importance of features, which is crucial in bandgap prediction where certain material properties might have a stronger influence.
+This approach allows XGBoost to capture complex patterns in the data that might be missed by simpler models.
+It also automatically ranks the importance of features, which is crucial in bandgap prediction where certain material properties might have a stronger influence.
 XGBoost can handle various data types, making it versatile for different datasets encountered in materials science.

 #### 3.4.1 Model Development